Before Perrault and the Brothers Grimm, Red Riding Hood Was A Feminist Tale

-To suit the social constraints of the time, the female-based point of view of the original folk tales was often distorted.
-Hence the original goddess-figure became an evil witch or stepmother and the active female heroine became an active male.
-Charles Perrault, often cited for his stories, normally preferred ‘heroines’ who were hard-working, mannerly and obedient, passive and virtuous and self-controlled at all times.
+To suit the social constraints of the time, the women’s perspective of the original folk tales was often distorted.
+As a result, the original goddess-figure became an evil witch or stepmother and the active woman protagonist became an active male hero.
+Charles Perrault, often cited for his stories, normally preferred ‘heroines’ who were hard-working, mannerly and obedient.
+He liked the women in his folk and fairytales to be passive and virtuous and self-controlled at all times.

 So where does Little Red Riding Hood come into it?